Tomenz/LuaMtLib/README.md

 # LuaMtLib
-calling a lua functions from multiple threads
+Calling a lua functions from multiple threads